indymk/indymk.github.io/index.md

 - **3PM - 4PM:** Giveaway and cleanup

 ## RSVP
-<a href="https://docs.google.com/forms/d/e/1FAIpQLSelK-sTB4lcGf91e8OXnkzzijyDbKKELmBa2Kc5mkn_O-WkAA/viewform" >Click here to RSVP</a>
+<a href="https://docs.google.com/forms/d/e/1FAIpQLSelK-sTB4lcGf91e8OXnkzzijyDbKKELmBa2Kc5mkn_O-WkAA/viewform">Click here to RSVP</a>

+## Pre-registration
+Save yourself five minutes at the door and [click here to pre-register](https://forms.gle/FoatFyy3edtBfJzEA).
+Time is money and money is more keebs!

 ## Sponsors